Commercial art: Consumerism within commercial art

-Commercial art is art that is created for commercial purposes to promote services, products, and ideas to viewers.
+Commercial art is art that is created for commercial purposes to promote services or products to viewers.
 In the process of creating commercial art, an audience is taken into consideration when designing and/or forming the goods that are being advertised/promoted.
 An example of this can be seen in the recognized works of American painter and consumer ad designer, Andy Warhol.
 Using Campbell's soup and Coca-Cola bottles as everyday products of consumers, he recreated a visually stimulating design through pop art that advertises the products through consumption habits of consumers.
 Consumerism was present when pop art was popular.
 Pop art could contain mass cultural objects and/or celebrities (popular culture and mass media) to endorse markets and goods.